T8RIN/ImageToolbox/README.md

   </a>
 </p>

-<h4 align="center">Powerful image toolbox with width/height selection, filters applying, SVG to image convertion, cropping, EXIF editing, quality and output image type picking and batch processing feature.</h4>
+<h4 align="center">Image toolbox is the app which based on modern tech stack using Clean Architecture.
+It has features like filters applying, cropping, EXIF editing, quality and output image type picking and tons of another options</h4>

 ![Frame 7 (1)](https://github.com/T8RIN/ImageToolbox/assets/52178347/0e7514fb-574b-483a-8ca7-1a9e62e2d408)